VERITAS-Observatory/EventDisplay_v4/INSTALL.md

 Eventdisplay is a C++ based library and designed to run in typical Linux environments.
 It has not been tested on MacOS (use Docker containers in this instance).

-## Prerequisites

-Software required:
+## Software required

 ### ROOT

 CERN's [ROOT](https://root.cern.ch/) library for I/O, histogramming, and statistical applications:

 - ROOT versions >= 6.20
 - the first-stage tool `evndisp` requires ROOT compiled with mysql for access to the VERITAS database.
-Pre-compiled version of ROOT (downloaded from [here](https://root.cern/install/) have mysql installed.
+Pre-compiled version of ROOT (downloaded from [here](https://root.cern/install/)) have mysql installed.
 If building from source, ensure the mysql dependencies are installed and compiler flags are added (see [root installation page](https://root.cern/install/build_from_source/)).
 All other stages of Eventdisplay do not required mysql - meaning e.g., the conda-based installation of Eventdisplay is fine.
-- paths for ROOT should be set trough e.g.,
+- paths for ROOT should be set through e.g.,

 ```
 export ROOTSYS=<Path to ROOT installation>/root/